Join A Secret Italy

 Restaurant in Scilla with the castle on the hill behind.

-Scilla is famous throughout Italy for the swordfish they catch and April to September is the season.
-Swordfish panini are one of the great street foods of Calabria so do try it while you are here - the best place, the place that claims to have "invented" this street food, is Civico 5 and they still serve the very best swordfish panini in all of southern Calabria.
+Scilla is famous throughout Italy for the swordfish they catch, and April to September is the season.
+Swordfish panini are one of the great street foods of Calabria, so do try it while you are here.
+The best swordfish panino is to be had at the place that claims to have "invented" this street food, Civico 5.
+They still serve the very best swordfish panini in all of southern Calabria.

-If you'd like to eat right over the sea then try the Ristorante Glauco.
-This is the type of place I mentioned earlier, a place to sip wine, eat endless plates of great pasta and enjoy the freshest seafood, while watching the sun slowly slip below the horizon.
+If you'd like to eat right over the sea, then try the Ristorante Glauco.
+This is the place to sip wine, eat endless plates of great pasta, and enjoy the freshest seafood while watching the sun slowly slip below the horizon.

 Getting Here

-The nearest airport is Reggio Calabria, but most lot of low cost airlines fly into Lamezia Terme.
-Either airport is a short bus or taxi ride to the nearest station where you can get a train to Scilla.
+The nearest airport is Reggio Calabria, but most low-cost airlines fly into Lamezia Terme.
+Either airport is a short bus or taxi ride to the nearest station, where you can get a train to Scilla.
 Alternatively, pick up a car at the airport.
-Important: reserve your car before you leave otherwise expect a hefty fee - these are the guys I always book with.
+Important: Reserve your car before you leave; otherwise, expect a hefty fee: these are the guys I always book with.

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.